whage/thesis/thesis.md

 	- **Algebraic types allow robust, concise error handling** - what does this mean? why?
 -

 Rust is a fairly young language that is rapidly gaining popularity.
-It aims to provide a better alternative to low level, high-performance but unsafe languages like C and C++ by promising memory safety.
+It aims to provide a modern alternative to low level, high-performance but unsafe languages like C and C++ by promising memory safety.

 **TODO about the above quote:**